zzzprojects/awesome-entity-framework-6/README.md

 - [EntityFramework.Functions](https://github.com/Dixin/EntityFramework.Functions) - EntityFramework.Functions library implements Entity Framework code first support for stored procedures, TVFs and SVFs, etc.
 - [EntityFramework.Testing](https://github.com/scott-xu/EntityFramework.Testing) - EntityFramework.Testing provides an implementation of DbAsyncQueryProvider that can be used when testing a component that uses async queries with EntityFramework.
 - [EntityFramework.Utilities](https://github.com/MikaelEliasson/EntityFramework.Utilities) - Provides extensions for EntityFramework that doesn't exist out of the box like delete and update by query and bulk inserts.
-- [EntityFrameworkExtras](https://github.com/Fodsuk/EntityFrameworkExtras) - EntityFrameworkExtras provides some useful additions to EntityFramework such as executing Stored Procedures with User-Defined Table Types and Output Parameters.
 - [TrackerEnabledDbContext](https://github.com/bilal-fazlani/tracker-enabled-dbcontext) - Tracker-enabled DbContext offers you to implement full auditing in your database.